josephnewton861/json_data_challange_php_version/README.md

 # JSON data extraction challenge app

+## Important: This project is no longer supported.

 ## Project Overview
 #### This project is my attempt at a technical challenge that was presented to me.
 It involves analysing JSON file and extracting out the relevant data to then present it on a web page.
 The app is application is built using PHP and XAMPP (local server used for PHP projects), which before starting the project I had not encountered either before.
 Other technologies used include CSS, Bootstrap and HTML.
 The app is hosted using Heroku.